 Jake Shields

-While both of their runs as champion are extraordinary, GSP’s resume is more impressive because he himself is a more complete fight than Matt Hughes, and his list of vanquished opponents are more well rounded than that of Hughes.
-You can’t knock Hughes’s accomplishments in the slightest as he was the best in his era; GSP is the best right now, and perhaps; Rory MacDonald is the heir apparent to be the next king of the division.
+While both of their runs as champions are extraordinary, GSP’s resume is more impressive because he is a more complete fighter than Matt Hughes and defeated better opponents.
+You can’t knock Hughes’s accomplishments in the slightest, as he was the best in his era; GSP is the best right now, and perhaps Rory MacDonald is the heir apparent to be the next king of the division.

-While certain fights may not be able to throw a jab to save their lives right now, MMA will look more refined to the untrained eye as the sport progresses its functionality and the fighters continue to evolve.
-It will be fascinating to see where the mixed martial arts is at the 145-year mark.
+While many fighters can’t throw a jab to save their lives, MMA will look more refined to the untrained eye as the sport progresses in functionality and the fighters continue to evolve.
+It will be fascinating to see where the mixed martial arts are at the 145-year mark.